-, spasms, and bacteria.
-It also might act as a sedative.
+pain, fever, spasms, and bacteria.
+It also might also have calming effects like a sedative.

 There isn't enough information about the dried plant to know if it is safe or what the side effects might be.

 Special Precautions & Warnings:Pregnancy and breast-feeding: Pulsatilla is UNSAFE when taken by mouth during pregnancy.
 Both the fresh plant and the dried plant might cause a miscarriage or birth defects.
 Applying fresh pulsatilla directly to the skin is also considered UNSAFE.
 Don't do it.
 Not enough is known about the safety of applying dried pulsatilla directly to the skin during pregnancy.
 Stay on the safe side and avoid use.

 It's UNSAFE to take fresh pulsatilla by mouth or apply it to the skin during breast-feeding.
 Not enough is known about the safety of the dried plant when taken by mouth or applied to the skin.
 Don't use it.